trendmicro/terraform-provider-conformity/docs/guides/apply_profile/profile_settings_create.md

 page_title: "Apply profile to accounts Guide"
 subcategory: "Profile Settings"
 description: |-
-  Provides overview on how apply profile to accounts on Cloud Conformity using Terraform.
+  Provides overview on how apply profile to accounts on Conformity using Terraform.
 ---

-# Profile Settings on Cloud Conformity on a local machine
+# Profile Settings on Conformity on a local machine
-  Provides overview on how apply profile to accounts on Cloud Conformity using Terraform.
+  Provides overview on how apply profile to accounts on Conformity using Terraform.

 ## Things needed for this Data Source:
-1. Cloud Conformity API Key
+1. Conformity API Key

 #### Use Cases
 Applying profile settings to account uses a data source.